tupanstixwebsite.live-website.com - Larry Levine tupan stick (switches) maker

 tupan sticks & beater

 I make fiberglass tupan sticks (switches).
-Perhaps you have seen and heard them at performances.
+Perhaps you have seen them at gigs.
 They feature:

 • Choice of length and flexibility.